rnkoaa/notebook/raspberry-pi/Set up New Raspberry Pi.md

 See how a detailed instructions on how to rename users using in [Rename Default user.md](Rename Default User.md)

 Assign password to the root account

 ```sh
  sudo passwd root
 ```

 Then log out. once logged out, log back in as root. and change the user name as follows:

 ```sh
 # usermod -l myuname pi
 # usermod -m -d /home/myuname myuname
 ```

 where `myuname` is the new name you wish to change the `pi` user to. finally log out then log back in as the new user `myuname`

 Disable the root account or lock it with the following account for extra security

 ```sh
  sudo passwd -l root
 ```

-## Disable password authentication for ssh.
+## Disable password authentication for ssh

 ### enable cpusets for cgroup and docker